robertbraeutigam/scan/README.md

 This frame may contain an optional payload.
-If the handshake is complete after the initial handshake message, the initiator is free to send the first payload in the same message.
+If the handshake is complete after the initial handshake message, the initiator is free to send the first payload in the same message, if it fits into the remaining bytes for the frame.
 This allows devices that do not maintain a connection, maybe because they are off-line most of the time, to send messages to other parties as quickly and as compactly as possible.